-Programs for pregnant women and children, birth - 5 in Franklin, Hampshire and Western Hampden Counties
+Programs for expectant parents and children, birth - 5 in Franklin, Hampshire and Western Hampden Counties

 At HSELP, the ongoing health and safety of children, families and staff are our top priority!
 We have very stringent health and safety protocols in place and our systems, training and early childhood COVID-19 curriculum all work together to provide emotionally responsive care.

 Community Action’s Head Start & Early Learning Programs (HSELP) provides quality early education & care and comprehensive services to expectant parents and children birth to five in Franklin, Hampshire and Western Hampden Counties, MA.
 Every day, our mission is front and center: we partner with families in all that we do and believe that parents are the experts on their children.
 Together, we build a solid foundation for resilient and resourceful caregivers; caring, confident, and curious children; and responsive, invested communities.
 All of our services are provided at either low or no cost to eligible children and families.

 HSELP offers part-day/school year preschool programs in all counties.
 Towns include Agawam, Amherst, Easthampton, Greenfield, Northampton, Orange, Turners Falls, Ware and Westfield.

 HSELP offers full-day/full-year infant, toddler and preschool programs for eligible families in Amherst, Northampton, Greenfield, & Turners Falls.
 We also contract with select, licensed Family Child Care providers throughout Hampshire and Franklin Counties.